-It is beyond the scope of a page on our parish website to explain the nature and importance of Holy Icons to non-Orthodox Christians.
-Therefore, at the outset, may we recommend, that for a more detailed historical and theological, and yet concise explanation the reader should refer to the comprehensive coverage of that topic in OrthoWiki, or Wikipedia and follow up the many links listed in these resources.
+It is beyond the scope of a page on our parish website to fully explain the nature and importance of Holy Icons.
+Therefore, for a more detailed historical and theological, yet concise explanation please consider having a look at OrthoWiki, or Wikipedia and following up the many links listed in these resources.

 The first Iconographer was God Himself, Who created man in His Own Image: “And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.
 So God created man in his own image, in the image of God created he him; male and female created he them.”
 (Gen. 1:26-27).